 - Add vanilla and beat well.
 Turn mixer on high once vanilla has been incorporated for about 10 seconds to lighten batter.

 - Divide among pans and bake for 25-30 minutes until set.

 - Turn out of pans onto cooling racks and allow to cool completely.

 - Add all ingredients from the first stage of the frosting recipe in a 3-4 quart pot.
 Stir ingredients with a wooden spoon as cooking over medium-low heat.

 - Cook to softball stage (235-245 degrees on a candy thermometer as well as using the cold water test).

 - Remove from heat and pour into a large mixing bowl or the bowl of a stand mixer.
 Using a whip attachment, whip the caramel until it has cooled enough to touch lightly.

 - Add the butter and salt from the second stage of the frosting recipe to the mixing bowl and whip.

 - Add confectioner's sugar in 1/2 cup increments, stopping after each to scrape sides of mixing bowl.
 Turn mixer onto high for about 10 seconds after each addition to incorporate air into the frosting.

-- Adjust the amount of confectioner's sugar to result in a frosting that will hold it's shape.
+- Adjust the amount of confectioner's sugar to result in a frosting that will hold shape.